Why you should be tracking fibromyalgia symptoms now. And what on earth should you track?

 Tracking experiments – like diets, new supplements or medicines and the like – are a good time to take note of what is going on.
 You want to be sure things are tracking upwards.

-Even though I’m not actively logging my Low Dose Naltrexone experiment any longer (please see my Etsy store for my How to Choose a Treatment Option with template for experiments), I keep track of a few key details.
+Even though I’m not actively logging my Low Dose Naltrexone experiment any longer.
+I keep track of a few key details.

 Namely: Sleep hours and quality, three key symptoms (neck, back and fatigue), medicine/supplements, exercise and self-care.